-The financial statements of the Company's foreign subsidiary, for which the functional currency is the local currency, are translated into U.S. dollars using the exchange rate at the consolidated balance sheet date for assets and liabilities and a weighted-average exchange rate during the year for revenue, expenses, gains and losses.
+The financial statements of the Company's foreign subsidiary, for which the functional currency is the local currency, is translated into U.S. dollars using the exchange rate at the consolidated balance sheet date for assets and liabilities and a weighted-average exchange rate during the year for revenue, expenses, gains and losses.
 Translation adjustments are recorded as accumulated other comprehensive income (loss) within shareholders' equity.
 Gains or losses from foreign currency transactions are recognized in the condensed consolidated statements of operations.
-Such transactions resulted in minimal losses in both the three months ended March 31, 2022 and 2021.
+Such transactions resulted in minimal losses in the three and six months ended June 30, 2022 and 2021.